boydaihungst/simple-tag.yazi/README.md

 ### Customizing the Theme for tag hints window

 To modify the tag hints window appearance, edit `.../yazi/theme.toml`:
-You can also use Falvors file instead.
+You can also use Flavors file instead.

 ```toml